Flask-Planet/EXA-Flask/README.md

 And is used like `{{ url_for('static', filename='index.css') }}{{ no_cache() }}`

-`no_cache()` will append the current date, time (with secs) onto the end of the CSS f ile only if Flask is in debug mode.
+`no_cache()` will append the current date, time (with secs) onto the end of the CSS file only if Flask is in debug mode.

 ### Run